Best Lasagna Soup Recipe

 - Important Note: This recipe is best when made on the stovetop.
 The pasta can easily get overcooked in the crockpot.

-- Add tomato sauce, spices, stock and water to the crockpot base.
+- Add tomatoes, spices, stock and water to the crockpot base.
 Do not add pasta!
 Stir until combined.
 Set to high for 3-4 hours or low for 6-8 hours (low is recommended).

 - The last hour of cooking, add your raw pasta to the crockpot.
 Stir to combine.
 Turn the crockpot to high.
 Cover and cook for the remaining hour.
 You can also cook your pasta in a separate pot and stir it in the soup to save time.